 B. Purposes

 During the course of the Restructuring Mechanisms (E) Working Group’s (“Working Group”) discussions, stakeholders identified a number of potential purposes for restructuring transactions.
 Testimony indicated that reinsurers and insurers were looking for new solutions that provide legal and economic finality to runoff insurance risks to improve the efficient allocation of capital and management resources to runoff and on-going insurance operations.
-Efficiencies that are obtained through restructuring transactions include the segregation and transfer of runoff books of business with the intent to free up capital, better allocate specialized management resources currently being occupied with the oversight of disparate discontinued and on-going businesses and rationalize and facilitate the runoff of discontinued lines of business.
+Company efficiencies that are obtained through restructuring transactions include the segregation and transfer of runoff books of business with the intent to free up capital, although it should be noted that doing so can reduce policyholder protection, at least from the perspective of some regulators.
+Restructuring transactions also create other company efficiencies, such as better allocation of specialized management resources currently being occupied with the oversight of disparate discontinued and on-going businesses and rationalize and facilitate the runoff of discontinued lines of business.
 Experience outside the US, including in the UK, has shown that prudent allocation of reserves and management of runoff books of business reduces volatility and improves capital efficiency with benefits for reinsurers and policyholders of both runoff and on-going books of business.
 Furthermore, runoff experts bring focused expertise to managing runoffs compared to on-going enterprises.
 The focus of an on-going enterprise is the continual generation of increased premium growth.
 Runoff business can be both a distraction to management’s focus as well as redirect regulatory focus away from the insurer’s ongoing business.
 The isolation of such business from on-going business enhances the visibility of those runoff operations as well as the supervision of runoff operations, by both regulators and the insurer.

 Advocates of these restructuring mechanisms argue that efficiencies resulting from the segregation and specialized management of disparate books of business result in transferring insurers releasing resources and allowing these insurers to better focus on improving current operations.
 Transferring insurers can better focus on core areas, leading ultimately to better service for current and future policyholders and better service for runoff policyholders.
-In many cases, the runoff business consists of long-tail lines, such as mass tort, asbestos, environmental and general liability risks.
+In many cases, the runoff business consists of long-tail lines, such as mass tort, asbestos, environmental, general liability risks and life insurance.
 These long-tail lines tie up financial and management resources which are out of proportion compared to the size or importance of the runoff book within the insurer.

-As described in the 1997 white paper, restructuring of insurers can be initiated for several reasons that provide value to the insurer.
+As described in the 1997 white paper, restructuring of insurers can be initiated for several reasons that provide value to the insurer and ideally still retain value for the policyholders.
 These reasons include restructuring for credit rating, solvency, more effective claims management, need to raise capital and a desire to exit a line of business.0F With respect to capital and earnings volatility, the 1997 white paper explained that restructuring could allow liabilities to be separated thereby creating the ability to dedicate surplus to support restructured operations, eliminating the drag on earnings in its on-going operations and avoiding further commitment of capital for pre-existing liabilities.1F One restructuring expert indicated there were three primary reasons that an insurer may choose to restructure: (1) regulatory, capital and earnings volatility; 2) finality of economic transfer and 3) operational efficiencies.2F